-Provide nutrition education to children and families through initiatives in local school programming, clinical services and through public relations communications to the community:

-- Collaborate with three (60%) local school districts to provide healthy eating education through classroom curriculum support, parent meetings, health initiatives and/or cooking classes. - Participate in at least one school wellness committee to offer support and guidance on healthy eating program and policy development. - Collaborate with MSU Extension and UW Extension initiatives to provide healthy eating support in public school programming. - Conduct one-on-one and group nutritional counseling programs in conjunction with wellness initiatives at area employers community as resources allow.
+- Provide nutrition education to children and families through initiatives in local school programming, clinical services and through public relations communications to the community: - Collaborate with three (60%) local school districts to provide healthy eating education through classroom curriculum support, parent meetings, health initiatives and/or cooking classes. - Collaborate with MSU Extension initiatives to provide healthy eating support in public school programming. - Conduct one-on-one and group nutritional counseling programs in conjunction with wellness initiatives at area employer's community as resources allow. - Expand visibility of senior fitness to providers and the community through promotion of the Silver Sneakers Program. - Promote fitness and nutrition at Aspiring Women Community Outreach events - Have physical therapy staff contribute motivation and education in at least 1 community outreach events annually. - Investigate feasibility of a new program development for new retirees in the community. - Expand programming within local schools for exercise therapy training and support for athletic programs.